JimohSegun/Machine-Learning-in-Finance-Alpha-Strategy-Project-/README.md

 # Machine Learning in Finance

 ## Repository Contents
-- `notebooks/` – Jupyter notebooks used for data analysis and model implementation
+- `notebooks/` – Jupyter notebooks for data preprocessing, exploratory analysis, and model implementation
-- `reports/` – Project notes and written explanations (PDF/DOC)
+- `reports/` – Supporting project documentation and written explanations (DOC)
-- `data/` – Datasets used for the analysis (publicly available sources)
+- `data/` – Financial datasets sourced from publicly available repositories (e.g., Kaggle, Yahoo Finance)

 ## Project Overview
-The project explores the use of machine learning techniques in finance to identify patterns, manage risk, and generate alpha signals.
+This repository contains a **collaborative academic project** exploring the application of machine learning techniques in finance to identify patterns in market data, manage risk, and support data-driven investment decisions.

+My primary contribution focused on the **Python implementation of machine learning models**, including data preprocessing, feature engineering, model training, and result interpretation.

-The models covered include:
+The techniques applied in this project include:
-- LASSO regression
-- Clustering methods (e.g., K-means)
-- Tree-based models
+- **LASSO regression** for feature selection and regularization
+- **Clustering methods (K-Means)** for identifying structure in financial return and volatility data
+- **Tree-based models** for non-linear pattern discovery

-These techniques are applied to financial datasets to support portfolio construction and investment decision-making.
+These models were applied to financial datasets to support portfolio analysis and investment decision-making.

 ## Tools & Technologies
 - Python